OSD Task Sequence Failed with Error 0x80072EE7 | SCCM | ConfigMgr

 Issue

-Configuration Manager Windows 10 / Windows 11 Operating System Deployment failed with Error code 0x80072ee7 once machine reboot into full OS mode during OS Deployment.
-The following errors are logged in smsts.log file.
+In Configuration Manager (SCCM), Windows 10 and Windows 11 Operating System Deployment may fail with error code 0x80072EE7 after the machine reboots into full OS mode.
+The issue is captured in the smsts.log file, where the following errors are recorded.

 unknown host (gethostbyname failed)